mpampuch/pytorch-notes/README.md

 - For type coersion, `torch.from_numpy(ndarray).type(torch.float32)`
 - To convert PyTorch data on GPU to Numpy, use `torch.Tensor.cpu()`

+> [!NOTE]
-**Note**: NumPy arrays cannot be generated from tensors that require gradient computation.
+> NumPy arrays cannot be generated from tensors that require gradient computation.
 Use `torch.Tensor.detach()` to remove tensors from computatation graphs.

 ## Device agnostic code